 2. Two endorsement letters by senior scientists or research advisors

 3. A short curriculum vitae of the candidate (max 2 pages)

 5. A copy of the most relevant paper published, or accepted for publication.

 The deadline for submitting applications for the following year is May 15.
-The closing date will be strictly observed
+For example: The 2023 Young Scientists Award nomination form is due no later than May 15, 2022.
+The closing date will be strictly observed.

-Dr. Enrique Castro-Camus of the Center for Research in Optics, Guanajuato, Mexico
+2018: Dr. Enrique Castro-Camus, Center for Research in Optics, Leon, Guanajuato, Mexico